jaygrossman/jaygrossman.github.io/_posts/2023-12-30-looking-back-on-my-2023.md

 <p>I started the year running the data team for a fintech startup, <a href="https://lumafintech.com/" target="_blank">Luma Financial Technologies</a>.
 The core of their business was running a 2 sided marketplace where financial advisors could use their platform to buy structured products via reverse auction format.
 I got to choose the data platform, learn a very interesting + complex business, hire + manage an awesome team and build some really interesting projects that delivered value.</p>

 <p>Over the summer, a former colleague from my WeightWatchers days (2007-2014) told me about his company in the auto insurance space - <a href="https://quanata.com/" target="_blank">Quanata</a> (formerly Blue Owl).
-I met some nice+smart folks during the interview process and joined to manage their data warehouse fun in August.
+I met some nice + smart folks during the interview process and joined to manage their data warehouse fun in August.
 I have been a big Snowflake fan and we're migrating lots of interesting data/processes onto it.
 So far I am very happy with the decision to join.</p>

 <h4>My Projects / Side Hustles</h4>